Infineon/device-db/README.md

 This database is used by the ModusToolbox™ software.
 Do not use this repository directly.

+See [DEVICES.md](./DEVICES.md) for a list of devices and modules supported by the device database.

 ## More information

 - [Device Database release notes](./RELEASE.md)